chrisby/ml-on-fhir/docs/source/index.rst

    procedures = client.get_all_procedures()
    pd.DataFrame([prod.code['coding'][0] for prod in procedures]).drop_duplicates().sort_values(by=['display']).head()

 This might take a while but will give you an overview of available procedures.
-E.g.:
+E.g.

 =====  ========  =======  =========
 ID     code      display  system